 These facts are amazingly common.
 Bob Buyer is purchasing a home and hires an attorney to prepare the contract of sale, review title and confirm no building violations exist.
 A few days before closing, Bob Buyer receives an email from his attorney’s verified email address advising Bob to wire transfer the closing proceeds to the attorney’s escrow account in anticipation of closing.
 Bob does so.
 Then 48 hours later, Bob receives another email from his attorney in preparation for closing and Bob asks the attorney to confirm that he received the wire transfer.
 The attorney’s response, “What wire transfer?” immediately instills terror in both Bob and the attorney.
 The attorney denies sending Bob a request for a wire transfer.
 Bob calls his bank, which advises him that the wire it sent cannot be recalled.
 Bob calls the recipient bank, which advises him that the wire it received from Bob was then wired again, this time overseas.

 There are many variations on this scheme because they are so successful.
 Hackers will access computer systems and observe activity for months to determine the best way to steal money.
 Wire transfer fraud is prevalent, and businesses and consumers have to be proactive about protecting themselves.
-However, if you have already been victimized by wire transfer fraud what can you do?
+However, if you have already been victimized by wire transfer fraud of over $100,000 what can you do?

 How to Recover Stolen Funds